A varicocele often produces no signs or symptoms. Rarely, it may cause pain. The pain may:

 With time, varicoceles may enlarge and become more noticeable.

 Because a varicocele usually causes no symptoms, it often requires no treatment.
 Varicoceles may be discovered during a fertility evaluation or a routine physical exam.

-However, if you experience pain or swelling in your scrotum or you discover a mass on your scrotum, contact your doctor.
+However, if you experience pain or swelling in your scrotum or you discover a mass on your scrotum or you're having problems with fertility, contact your doctor.
 A number of conditions can cause a scrotal mass or testicular pain, some of which require immediate treatment.

 - Mohammed A, et al. Testicular varicocele: An overview.
 Urology International.
 2009;82:373.